All images on this page by the talented Yasmin Mund

 Advantages of Slow Travel

-Meaningful memories: You’re likely to create more fulfilling and enriching experiences than if you were following the standard ‘tourist trail’.
+- Meaningful memories: You’re likely to create more enriching experiences than if you were following the standard ‘tourist trail’.

-Personal growth: By getting out of your comfort zone you’ll become a more confident person and you may learn new skills, such as another language.
+- Personal growth: By getting out of your comfort zone you’ll become a more confident person and you may learn new skills.

-Increased awareness: By meeting people around the world and learning about new cultures you’ll be better able to challenge stereotypes.
+- Increased awareness: By learning about new cultures you’ll be better able to challenge stereotypes.

 - Learn the language – even a few phrases can go a long way.